 Colorado’s one of the most epic destinations for vacationers year round.
-Spring, summer, fall and winter you’ll find memorable stuff to do in all corners of the state.
+In Spring, summer, fall, and winter you’ll find memorable stuff to do in all corners of the state.
 So, where are the best places to go?

 Naturally, where you visit will depend upon what you want to do and the time of year visiting.
 You likely won’t be camping in November.
 Or skiing in July.
 However, there are many things you can do year round.
 If you just want the biggest attractions, consider these six popular places to visit.

 We’ll look at visiting Colorado during each season with a primary focus on summer or winter.
 Below, we’ll dive into specific regions better for various itineraries.
-Let’s go over a bunch of Colorado destinations and what makes each unique – starting with a couple maps to learn the lay of the land.
+Let’s go over a bunch of Colorado destinations and what makes each unique – starting with a couple of maps to learn the lay of the land.

 In 2018 the Colorado Tourism Office and Colorado Tourism Board rebranded the state’s regions into more alluring and descriptive names.
 These are Colorado’s 8 tourism regions:

 Here are among our favorite destinations in Colorado, separated by our own regions: